-Additional details are provided in "Item 5 - Operating and Financial Review and Products" under the caption "Taxes on income", in "Item 10 - Additional Information" under the caption "Israeli taxation, foreign exchange regulation and investment programs" and in notes 10b and 11 to our consolidated financial statements.
+Additional details are provided in "Item 5 - Operating and Financial Review and Products" under the caption "Taxes on income", in "Item 10 - Additional Information" under the caption "Israeli taxation, foreign exchange regulation and investment programs" and in Note 11 to our consolidated financial statements.

-Provisions of Israeli law and our articles of association may delay, prevent or make difficult an acquisition of us, prevent a change of control, and negatively impact our share price that may be relevant to these types of transactions.
+Provisions of Israeli law and our articles of association may delay, prevent or make difficult an acquisition of us, prevent a change of control, and negatively impact our share price

+Israeli corporate law regulates acquisitions of shares through tender offers and mergers, requires special approvals for transactions involving directors, officers or significant shareholders, and regulates other matters that may be relevant to these types of transactions.
 Furthermore, Israeli tax considerations may make potential acquisition transactions unappealing to us or to some of our shareholders.
 For example, Israeli tax law may subject a shareholder who exchanges his or her ordinary shares for shares in a foreign corporation, to taxation before disposition of the investment in the foreign corporation.
 These provisions of Israeli law may delay, prevent or make difficult an acquisition of our company, which could prevent a change of control and, therefore, depress the price of our shares.